Inside:It’s not too late to find your holiday joy and love the season again

-Recently, I’ve felt like my family boarded the overkill train without realizing that the stops would be a succession of superficial and stress-filled celebrations that reflected very little of the joy and meaning they once contained.
+It was like my family and I had somehow boarded the overkill train without realizing that the stops would be a succession of superficial and stress-filled celebrations that reflected very little of the wonder and meaning they once contained.

-Now I realize for some, Home and Gardens worthy décor, themed school lunches, coordinating family outfits and elf on the shelf stagings that involve tiny sugar covered footprints leading away from the cookie jar are fun and fulfilling.
+Now I realize for some, Home and Gardens worthy décor, coordinating family outfits and elf on the shelf stagings that involve tiny sugar covered footprints leading away from the cookie jar are fun and fulfilling.

 If you genuinely engage is such activities because you want to and not because you feel the Pinterest pressure to over perform, then by all means go for it!

 But it is also okay to say “no” to fancy parties for quiet nights at home, to let go of too many traditions in favor of one or two and to forgo a home full of sparkle for a simple tree.